Blendify/blender-manual/blender_docs/manual/render/eevee/limitations.rst

 Subsurface Scattering
 ---------------------

-- Only one BSSSDF can produce screen space subsurface scattering.
+- Only one BSSRDF can produce screen space subsurface scattering.
-- The evaluated BSSSDF is currently arbitrarily chosen.
+- The evaluated BSSRDF is currently arbitrarily chosen.
 - A maximum of 254 different surfaces can use subsurface scattering.
 - Only scaling is adjustable per pixel.
 Individual RGB radii are adjustable in the socket default value.
 - Input radiance from each surfaces are not isolated during the blurring,